 It was the first place that the only noise was that of the surrounding jungle.
 Birds were calling and in the distance, you could hear faint sounds of monkeys.
 It was pure bliss.
-And the temple itself, while some of it lay in ruins, there weren’t any gates or ropes so you were free to explore the whole place.
-There were even trees growing around the stones!
+Some of the temple itself lay in ruins, and there were even trees growing around the stones!
 We walked all around the inside of it, listening to Bunthy recall stories of taking his children here to play.
 It was a wonderful moment during our time exploring the temples.

 Time Frame: 11-11:30 am.
 30 minutes.

 Next up, you’re in for a stair-climbing workout as you enter the former Hindu temple of Ta Keo.
 This beautiful temple is tall with steep steps.
 While you’ll get a workout climbing up, getting down is a little terrifying.
 Hang on to the stairs or stones to get down!
 The views from the top, though, are absolutely incredible.